 2. Working From Home May Be the Right Step

-Recently, Twitter has encouraged its employees to work from home since it reduces the possibility for the infection to get transmitted.
+Recently, Twitter has encouraged its employees to work from home since it reduces the possibility for the infection getting transmitted.
 It may sound over the top, but it’s a step in the right direction.
-Just a day after they announced they would be canceling non-essential work travels, the company went a step further to cancel the need for employees to work in the office.
+Just a day after they announced they would be cancelling non-essential work travels, the company went a step further to cancel the need for employees to work in the office.

 That way, no work gets left behind, nor employees are exposed to harmful pathogens.
 Plus, people will be simplifying costs because they will be spending less on maintaining the office and a comfortable working environment.
 It’s all about being one step ahead, and working from home may be just it.

 While face-to-face communication is a key factor in establishing a solid connection with employees and clients, replacing these gatherings with conference calls, helps take the load off corona, and still provides an excellent way of communication.
 In high-risk areas, distancing yourself from other people can help not just the business for avoiding corona, but the community as well.
 Something as simple as a gathering can help achieve that.